refractionPOINT/lce_doc/docs/events.md

 ### export_complete

-An export of log data is completed and ready for download.
+An export of artifact data is completed and ready for download.

 ```
 {